scikit-hep/awkward/CONTRIBUTING.md

 ### Continuous testing

-Pull requests must pass all [continuous integration](https://dev.azure.com/jpivarski/Scikit-HEP/_build?definitionId=3&_a=summary) tests before they are merged.
+Pull requests must pass all [continuous integration](https://github.com/scikit-hep/awkward/actions/workflows/build-test.yml) tests before they are merged.
 I will sometimes cancel non-essential builds to give priority to pull requests that are almost ready to be merged.
 If you needed the result of the build as a diagnostic, you can ask me to restart your job or make a trivial change to trigger a new build.

-Currently, we only run merge builds (the state of your branch if merged with `main`), not regular branch builds (the state of your branch as-is), because only merge builds can be made to run for pull requests from external forks and it makes better use of our limited execution time on Azure.
-If you want to enable regular branch builds, you can turn it on for your branch by editing `trigger/branches/exclude` in [.ci/azure-buildtest-awkwrad.yml](https://github.com/scikit-hep/awkward-1.0/blob/9b6fca3f6e6456860ae40979171f762e0045ce7c/.ci/azure-buildtest-awkward.yml#L1-L5).
-The merge build trigger is not controlled by the YAML file.
-It is better, however, to keep up-to-date with `git merge main`.

 ### The main branch